 Aside from a living room, a dining room can be the second most high-traffic area in your home.
-It's the ultimate gathering spot to enjoy a home-cooked meal or even some well-deserved take out, and it can be as simple or extravagant as you want it to be.
+It's the ultimate gathering spot to enjoy a home-cooked meal or even some well-deserved take-out, and it can be as simple or extravagant as you want it to be.
 You can add some midcentury flair with statement lighting or give it that effortless boho touch, but there's no denying that the perfect rug can tie it all together.

 Depending on your personal preference, you can start with your furniture and decorate based on your select key pieces, or you can start with an eye-catching rug and build around that.
-Whichever you choose, here are a few tips to finding your perfect dining room rug.
+Whichever you choose, here are a few tips for finding your perfect dining room rug.

 1. Oversize is better than undersize.

 It can be tough to confirm that the size of your rug will fit your space just right.
 But if you get a rug that's too small, you run the risk of it constantly getting caught on the dining chairs as they're pulled in or out.
 With an oversize rug, you can eliminate that problem completely and cover more ground.

 Ditch the standard rectangular rug and test out different shapes in the dining room.
 Round rugs are quite popular, but you can also go for a square rug, oval, or other abstract shapes, too.
 Also, for any dining room rug, keep in mind that natural fiber rugs tend to be more durable.

 Get the Look: Rugs.com 3' 3 x 3' 3 Braided Jute Round Rug, $59

 3. Low-pile rugs are your dining room’s best friend.